 On August 3, 1854, Congress appropriated $6,000 for “a new light-house at New Canal, in place of the present structure, which will not admit of being repaired.”
 The second New Canal Lighthouse, a square, one-story structure supported by iron pilings, was completed in 1855.
 The tower’s four-sided roof sloped upwards to the lantern room, which held a fifth-order Fresnel lens.

-During the Civil War, the confederates kept the light active until New Orleans fell to Union forces in April of 1862.
+During the Civil War, the Confederates kept the light active until New Orleans fell to Union forces in April 1862.
 After damage to the lighthouse was repaired, the light was relit the following year with its pre-war keeper, William A. Waldo, being reappointed.

 In 1869, a substantial breakwater was built on the east side of the lighthouse, and a slate roof replaced the old wooden shingles to protect the building from the sparks of passing steamers and its own stovepipe.

 On July 7, 1898, a 1,200-pound bell, suspended in a tower and struck by machinery, commenced operation at the station.
 Fog was common on Lake Pontchartrain during certain periods of the year and greatly slowed navigation.
 As the lake’s shoreline was quite regular, it was believed that a fog bell would allow vessels to keep on their way in foggy conditions.
 A covered way connecting the bell tower to the lighthouse was built in 1901, and an oil house was added to the station in 1909.